 Ketchup alone has 4 grams of sugar per tablespoon, and we all often use much more than that on a regular basis.
 Checkout CFYL’s Homemade Ketchup recipe for a healthy alternative!

 Asian chicken sauce, such as General Tso’s or orange sauce, is perhaps the worst of all them all.
 The combination of sugar, corn syrup and cornstarch leads to over 14 grams of sugar per one serving of chicken.
-Always be cautious of sauces when eating at restaurants and try to make homemade versions to keep in your refrigerator like our Adobo Paste and Miso Lime Sauce.
+Always be cautious of sauces when eating at restaurants and try to make homemade versions to keep in your refrigerator like our Adobo Paste, Miso Lime Sauce or miso tangerine sauce.

 Flavored Yogurt is another food in which people don’t expect to find a lot of added sugars.
 Most brand yogurts, however, have added sugars and flavors, which contribute to a carbohydrate count as high as 40 grams per serving.
 Greek yogurt is a great substitute as it has more protein and less sugar.
 We prefer to flavor our yogurts naturally, by mixing in fresh fruit or flavorings, such as in this vanilla yogurt recipe or lemon yogurt recipe.
 Yogurt can also be given a new lease of life by mixing in some of our fruit compotes for a lower-sugar treat.

 Dried fruit is another culprit as although the sugar in dried fruit is natural, it is far more concentrated.
 It is also far too easy to over-eat on dried fruit due to its smaller size.
-Choose a portion of fresh fruit instead because its sugar is more diluted and easier to eat in moderation.
+Choose a portion of fresh fruit instead, as it’s sugar is more diluted, so it will not cause your blood sugar to spike.
 Check out our full article on Dried Fruit for a more in depth look at its nutritional content.